SuleBenme/coding-task-sports-team/README.md

 In the project directory, to install dependencies run:
 ### `yarn`

-After install the dependencies run:
+After installing the dependencies run:
 ### `yarn start`

 Runs the app in the development mode.\